Student visa requirements for Ireland

 The Irish Government provides an opportunity to all Indian students to study in the country but as a prerequisite, you’ll have to obtain a student visa first.
 The visa you’d need will depend on your age and the type of study you wish to pursue in Ireland.

 Here’s an overview of the types of study visas and their application requirements:

 Duration of study

 C Study visa

 *For detailed information, please visit the Irish Government’s Naturalisation and Immigration Service website.

 Documents required for ‘D Study visa’ in Ireland

 To apply for your study visa, you will generally need:

-- Proof of fee payment (this can either be a valid receipt showing course fees has been lodged to an approved student fee payment service or of the copy of Electronic Transfer of Funds by the applicant to the Irish bank of the university or college
+Proof of fee payment (this can either be a valid receipt showing course fees has been lodged to an approved student fee payment service or of a copy of the Electronic Transfer of Funds by the applicant to the Irish bank of the university or college

-- Evidence of funds (€7,000) to provide your living expenses for the duration of your course
+Evidence of funds (€7,000) to provide with your living expenses for the duration of your course

 You may also have to appear for a personal interview at the Ireland embassy or consulate.